What is lichenoid keratosis?

 Lichenoid keratosis is also known as benign lichenoid keratosis, solitary lichen planus, lichen planus-like keratosis and involuting lichenoid plaque.
-They are one of the causes of atypical solar lentigo.
+It is one of the causes of atypical solar lentigo.

 Lichenoid keratosis generally develops in fair-skinned patients aged 30–80 years.
 It is twice as common in females as than males.
 It is most commonly seen in Caucasians and rarely affects Asians, African Americans, or Hispanics.

 Lichenoid keratosis is an inflammatory reaction arising in a regressing existing solar lentigo or seborrhoeic keratosis.
-It is not known what causes the reaction, but triggers include minor trauma such as friction, drugs, dermatitis, and sun exposure.
+It is not known what causes the reaction, but triggers can include minor trauma such as friction, drugs, dermatitis, and sun exposure.